dribdat/dribdat/README.md

 ### Cannot upgrade database

+In local deployment, you will need to upgrade the databse using `./manage.py db upgrade`.
+On Heroku, a deployment process called **Release** runs automatically.
 If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, usually the fix is to drop the migration history table (`psql -c "drop table alembic_version"`), and again `db init .. db migrate .. db upgrade`.
-You can do this in your database client.
+You can also do this in your database client.

-In the case of Heroku, there's a separate process called **Upgrade** which you can find in your _Resources_ tab.
-Run it and watch the logs for a minute until it completes, then turn it off again.

 ### Restore admin access